itsluminous/BankrollTracker/README.md

-# Bankroll Tracker
+# Balance Tracker

-Bankroll Tracker is a modern, responsive web application designed to help you effortlessly manage and visualize your financial data.
+Balance Tracker is a modern, responsive web application designed to help you effortlessly manage and visualize your financial data.
 Track your bank account balances and fixed deposits with an intuitive interface, get insights from a trend graph, and easily export your data.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/itsluminous/BankrollTracker&env=NEXT_PUBLIC_SUPABASE_URL,NEXT_PUBLIC_SUPABASE_ANON_KEY)